XAMPP vs WAMP: Choosing a Web Server Stack for Local Web Development

 Both XAMPP and WampServer can be installed easily on your computer.
 If you are on Windows 7, Windows 8, Windows 10, or Mac OS X or Linux computer, you can just download the XAMPP installer and install it as you install any other application.

 If you are on a Windows laptop or desktop computer, you can download WampServer and install it easily as you install other applications.

 XAMPP vs WampServer: Performance

-In addition to the basic component softwares Apache, PHP, MySQL, and PhpMyAdmin, XAMPP comes with more softwares and tools than WampServer such as Webalizer, Mercury Mail, FileZilla FTP server, Tomcat, and Strawberry Perl.
+In addition to the basic component softwares Apache, PHP, MySQL or MariaDB in XAMPP, and PhpMyAdmin, XAMPP comes with more softwares and tools than WampServer such as Webalizer, Mercury Mail, FileZilla FTP server, Tomcat, and Strawberry Perl.
 So, the size of XAMPP installer is greater than WampServer installer.